Iowa farmers feel ripples of MF Global bankruptcy

-MF Global Holdings Ltd's bankruptcy has sent shockwaves through a little Iowa town, where a local broker said he felt a moral obligation to guarantee more than $1 million in funds he placed for farmers at the futures brokerage.
+MF Global Holdings Ltd's bankruptcy has sent shockwaves through a little Iowa town, where a local broker said he has had to guarantee more than $1 million in funds from farmers he placed at the futures brokerage.

 Ken Ries, the 62-year-old owner of Ries Ag Marketing, has been clearing through MF Global and Refco since opening his commodity brokerage and grain dealer in 1987.

-In an interview from his home in the farmland outside of Ryan, Iowa, Ries said he might wind up covering client funds -- all from farmers in eastern Iowa -- that have not yet been accounted for.
+In an interview from his home in the farmland outside of Ryan, Iowa, Ries said he might have to cover client funds -- all farmers in eastern Iowa -- that have not yet been accounted for.
 MF Global and its regulators are searching for some $600 million worth of funds that went missing in the chaos of its bankruptcy this week.

 MF Global did not immediately return a request for comment.
 Neither MF Global nor Jon Corzine have been charged with any wrongdoing.
 Corzine, a former chief executive at Goldman Sachs & Co, stepped down as MF Global Holdings Ltd's chairman and chief executive on Friday.